-Jennifer is the Chair of the Executive Committee of the Ontario Bar Association’s Natural Resources and Energy Law Section and was previously a sessional professor at Queen’s University Law School where she taught courses on commercial law and the Personal Property Security Act.
+Jennifer is the past Chair of the Executive Committee of the Ontario Bar Association’s Natural Resources and Energy Law Section and is also a member of Women in Mining.
+Jennifer was previously a sessional professor at Queen’s University Law School where she taught courses on commercial law and the Personal Property Security Act.

 *denotes Professional Corporation